I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Empirical Evaluation on Simulated and Real Data with LLMs

 \paragraph{Simulation} We begin by conducting experiments on synthetic data, which is generated through the following process: First, we create random directed acyclic graphs (DAGs) with $n$ latent variables, representing concepts.
 For each random DAG, the conditional probabilities of each variable given its parents are modeled using Bernoulli distributions, where the parameters are sampled uniformly from $[0.2,0.8]$.
 To simulate a nonlinear mixture process, we then convert the latent variable samples into one-hot format and randomly apply a permutation matrix to the one-hot encoding, generating one-hot observed samples.
 These are then transformed into binary observed samples.
-To simulate next-token prediction, we randomly mask part of the binary observed data, i.e., ${x}_i$, and use the remaining portion, i.e., $\mathbf{x}_j$ where $j \neq i$, to predict the masked part ${x}_i$.
-More details can be found in Section \ref{app: exp: sim} in Appendix.
+To simulate next-token prediction, we randomly mask a part of the binary observed data, e.g.,, ${x}_i$, and predict it by use the remaining portion $\mathbf{x}_{\setminus i}$.
+Refer to Appendix \ref{app: exp: sim} for more details.

-\paragraph{Evaluation} In Theorem \ref{theory}, we demonstrate that the features learned through next-token prediction approximate a linear transformation of $\log p (\mathbf{c}|\mathbf{x})$.
-This approximation becomes tighter when the mapping from $\mathbf{c}$ to $\mathbf{x}$ is approximately invertible, as analyzed in Section \ref{sec: approtight}.
-Building on this, Corollary \ref{property2} establishes that for a data pair $(\mathbf{c},\mathbf{x})$, the representations $\mathbf{f}_\mathbf{x}(\mathbf{x})$ is linearly separable.
-Therefore, to evaluate the linear transformation described in Theorem \ref{theory}, we assess the degree to which the learned features can be classified linearly for data pairs $(\mathbf{c},\mathbf{x})$.
+\paragraph{Evaluation} In Theorem \ref{theory}, we demonstrate that the representations learned by next-token prediction approximate a linear transformation of $\log p (\mathbf{c}|\mathbf{x})$, and this approximation becomes tighter when the mapping from $\mathbf{c}$ to $\mathbf{x}$ is approximately invertible.
+Building on this, Corollary \ref{property2} establishes that for a data pair $(\mathbf{c},\mathbf{x})$ differing only in the concept of interest, the representations $\mathbf{f}_\mathbf{x}(\mathbf{x})$ is linearly separable.
+Therefore, to validate Theorem \ref{theory}, we can assess the degree to which the learned representations can be classified linearly for data pairs $(\mathbf{c},\mathbf{x})$.